mahdiasdzd/UNet-Plus-Plus-Segmention-with-mobilenetv3/README.md

 # UNet-Plus-Plus-Segmention-with-mobilenetv3
-Using Unet architecture as decoder and MobileNet V3 as encoder The official code for ["Covid-19 CT scans dataset_"](https://www.kaggle.com/datasets/andrewmvd/mosmed-covid19-ct-scans).
+Using U-net architecture as decoder and MobileNet V3 and V2 as encoder The official code for ["Covid-19 CT scans dataset_"](https://www.kaggle.com/datasets/andrewmvd/mosmed-covid19-ct-scans).

 ## How to use